cxw620/rust-polyglot/docs/syntax.rst

 ``_`` can often be written when an identifier is expected.
 For a type or lifetime, it asks the compiler to infer.
-For a binding, it assigns the value to an anonymous variable, effectively discarding it.
+For a binding, it discards the value (droping it right away).